-Close to the Travellers’ Rest, this was an area traditionally notorious for loitering footpath obstructers, many but not all of them, Irish.
+Close to the Travellers’ Rest, Wakefield’s Yard was an area traditionally notorious for loitering footpath obstructers, many but not all of them, Irish.
 Their area of ‘lingering’ spread up to the Toll Bar and along South Street, taking in Robey’s Yard.

 Son of baker Robert and Ann (nee Needham), John Wakefield was born in Costock, Nottinghamshire in 1821.

-He married Margaret Greer (or Geer or Green) at St. Alkmund’s Church in Duffield in September 1843 and about two years later moved into Ilkeston.
+He married Margaret Geer (or Greer or Green) at St. Alkmund’s Church in Duffield in September 1843 and about two years later moved into Ilkeston.

 At that time the couple had one son, Henry Edward, born in Loughborough in 1844, and shortly after, son Thomas was born in Ilkeston at the end of 1845 but he died just over a year later.
 Son William Thomas was born in 1848 but also died shortly after.

-The census shows Margaret born in Hellingly, Sussex, (of John and Elizabeth (nee Ballard)?)
+The census shows that Margaret was born in Hellingly, Sussex, (of John and Elizabeth (nee Ballard)?)

 At the end of 1857 John was declared bankrupt and at his bankruptcy hearing in January of the following year dubious financial behaviour on the part of the baker was suggested.